DataDog/dd-trace-py/docs/configuration.rst

      description: |
          A JSON array of objects.
 Each object must have a “name” and/or “service” field, and the “sample_rate” field is optional.
          The “sample_rate” value must be between 0.0 and 1.0 (inclusive), and will default to 1.0 (100% sampled) if not provided.
-         The "service" and ""name" fields are glob patterns, where "glob" here means:
+         The "service" and "name" fields are glob patterns, where "glob" means:
          "*" matches any substring, including the empty string, "?" matches exactly one of any character, and any other character matches exactly one of itself.